 Our Compensation Committee consists of Messrs.
 Anderson, Minicucci, Gardner and Littman.
-None of the members of the Committee was an employee of ours at any time during fiscal 1998 or the first six months of fiscal 1999.
+None of the members of the Committee was an employee of ours at any time during fiscal 1998 or the nine months ended June 30, 1999.

 COMPENSATION OF DIRECTORS AND EXECUTIVE OFFICERS